-- 1.5 The responsibilities provided for in the Codes apply to:- - (a) directors of companies that are subject to the Codes; - (b) persons or groups of persons who seek to gain or consolidate control of companies that are subject to the Codes; - (c) their professional advisers; - (d) persons who otherwise participate in, or are connected with, transactions to which the Codes apply; and - (e) persons who are actively engaged in the securities market. - 1.6 In addition, any other persons who issue circulars or advertisements to shareholders in connection with takeovers, mergers or share repurchases must observe the highest standards of care and consult with the Executive prior to the release thereof. - advisers is of particular importance given the non-statutory nature of the Codes, and it is part of their responsibility to use all reasonable efforts, subject to any relevant requirements of professional conduct, to ensure that their clients understand, and abide by, the requirements of the Codes, and to co-operate to that end by responding to inquiries from the Executive, the Panel or the Takeovers Appeal Committee.
-Financial and other professional advisers must therefore have the competence, professional expertise and adequate resources to fulfil their role and to discharge their responsibility under the Codes.
+- 1.5 The responsibilities provided for in the Codes apply to:- - (a) directors of companies that are subject to the Codes; - (b) management companies (and their directors) and trustees of REITs (see Definitions section of the REIT Guidance Note in Schedule IX) that are subject to the Codes; - (c) persons or groups of persons who seek to gain or consolidate control of companies that are subject to the Codes; - (d) their professional advisers; - (e) persons who otherwise participate in, or are connected with, transactions to which the Codes apply; and - (f) persons who are actively engaged in the securities market. - 1.6 In addition, any other persons who issue circulars or advertisements to shareholders in connection with takeovers, mergers or share repurchases must observe the highest standards of care and consult with the Executive prior to the release thereof. - 1.7 The role and responsibility of financial and other professional advisers is of particular importance given the non-statutory nature of the Codes, and it is part of their responsibility to use all reasonable efforts, subject to any relevant requirements of professional conduct, to ensure that their clients understand, and abide by, the requirements of the Codes, and to co-operate to that end by responding to inquiries from the Executive, the Panel or the Takeovers Appeal Committee.
+Financial and other professional advisers must therefore have the competence. professional expertise and adequate resources to fulfil their role and to discharge their responsibility under the Codes.
 If a financial adviser is in any doubt about its ability to meet these requirements, it should consult the Executive in advance.
 If the Executive considers that a financial adviser is not able to meet these requirements, it may not allow that financial adviser to act in that capacity.
 In such circumstances the financial adviser may ask the Panel to review the decision of the Executive.
 Financial advisers must also be mindful of conflicts of interest (see Schedule VII of the Codes).